NicolasMurphy/songseeker-beta/journal.md

 # 7/18

     Goals:
-        - Ensure auto play works correctly on mobile
-        - Add compass on guess table
         - Hints table
             - Manually go through and make changes to descriptions
         - Add a see results button after last round and before play again.
 Display all guess tables from all rounds
         - Add separate nav: leader board, about, donate
         - Factor distances into scores, perhaps time
-        - Multiplayer?
+        - Add compass on guess table
         -
     Notes:
         -

 # 7/17

     Goals:
         - Make album clickable to spotify link
         - Read more link